Understanding the Importance of Work History in Social Security Disability Benefits

 Less stressful work

 This is why medical documentation and functional limitations are crucial.
-If your records clearly show you cannot perform any type of work, your claim is stronger.
+If my records clearly show I cannot perform any type of work, my claim is stronger.

-7. How Gaps in Work History Affect Your Claim
+How Gaps in Work History Affect My Claim

 Many people worry that gaps in employment will hurt their claim.
 Here’s the truth:

-If anything, long work gaps can support the argument that your condition has been severe for a long time.
+If anything, long work gaps can support the argument that my condition has been severe for a long time.

 Self-employed individuals can qualify for SSDI—but only if they paid Social Security taxes.